Kangheng Road station

 Kangheng Road (康恒路) (planning name Yanyu Road (严御路)) is a station on Line 11 of the Shanghai Metro in Shanghai, China, located between and stations.
 Although it is part of the second phase of Line 11, it did not open with the other stations on August 31, 2013.
-Instead, it was left as a reserved station under construction that will open in the future pending development in the area.
+Instead, it was left as a reserved station under construction pending development in the area.
 The station opened on 28 September 2024.

+Station layout

+Kangheng Road has two levels: a concourse, and an island platform for Line 11.